Nsfr750/MSR605/Docs/OMRON.md

 - Response data is only added as a response when an error occurred and the command is defined which is requested Error Track Number(s) or ATR.
 (See 3.3)
-- Response data is only added as a response when a command is defined which is requested response data when DL processing is executing or new FW loading hasn’t yet completed in DL processing. ( See 3.3 Annex E )
+- Response data is only added as a response when a command is defined which is requested response data when DL processing is executing or new FW loading hasnâ€™t yet completed in DL processing. ( See 3.3 Annex E )